Is Astrology Just A Facade?

 It would appear that the only ones who really know what’s going on here are psychologists and scientists – eminently qualified to comment from a credible, though not informed, point of view.

-For added impact, the article features an illustration which references the Salem style “burning” of a witchy-like astrology chart… Now that’s proof!
+For added impact, The New York Times article features an illustration which references the Salem style “burning” of a witchy-like astrology chart… Now that’s proof!

 The Problem Of Not Knowing What You Are Talking About